-An important corollary of the unifying relations \eqref{eq:unifyingYMSandYM} is the relations between the YM theory and the scalar with a minimal coupling with gluons \cite{Tao:2022nqc}.
-In this case, there are no $\phi^{3}$ and $\phi^{4}$ vertices, and scalars have only one color index.
-This case is equivalent to the case that we choose the second color group of the YM scalar to be the $U(1)$ group (the first color group is the gauge group).
-We define that the scalars separated from other scalars by gluon propagators are in the same trace, which is just a generalization of the trace for scalars in the general YMS theory.
-Obviously, each trace can only have 2 scalars.
-Scalars have only one color index means that we cannot distinguish different trace structures of a certain set of scalars by Feynman rules, and we have to sum over all possible trace structures to get the color-ordered amplitudes we want.
-Hence the unifying relations for the YM theory and the YMS theory can be modified as follows so that they hold for the scalar theory with a minimal coupling with gluons: \ie \ma{T}^{X}A_{\rm YM}(g_{1},g_{2}\cdots g_{n})=A_{\rm S}(\phi_{X},g_{\{1,2,\cdots,n\}\backslash X}) \fe where $A_{\rm S}$ is the amplitude of the scalar theory with a minimal coupling with gluons, and $\phi_{X}$ means that the letters in $X\subseteq \{1,2,3,\cdots,n\}$ correspond to scalar legs in $A_{S}$ and so as $g_{\{1,2,\cdots,n\}\backslash X}$ for gluon legs.
-Here $\ma{T}^{X}$ means we pair the letters in the word $X$ to get a product of $\ma{T}[ij]$ based on this pairing method and then sum over all pairing methods.
-For example, we have $\ma{T}^{1234}=\ma{T}[12]\ma{T}[34]+\ma{T}[13]\ma{T}[24]+\ma{T}[14]\ma{T}[23]$.
-Note that $|X|$, the length of the word $X$, must be even, or we will get zero because in such a theory we cannot have an amplitude with odd number scalar legs.
-We should note that in the following discussion, we also assume the connection between minimal coupled scalar and YM theory at amplitudes as unifying relations.
-And to avoid the ambiguity from the terminology unifying relation, we will quote the corresponding equations \eqref{eq:unifyingYMSandYM} and \eqref{eq:unifyingminicouplescalarandYM} respectively.
+The unifying relations \eqref{eq:unifyingYMSandYM} establish a connection between the YM theory and the YMS theory.
+This connection can be extended to the scalar theory with minimal coupling to gluons, where $\phi^{3}$ and $\phi^{4}$ vertices do not exist, and scalars have only one color index.
+In this case, the second color group of the YM scalar is chosen to be the $U(1)$ group, and the scalars separated from other scalars by gluon propagators are in the same trace.
+Obviously, each trace can only have two scalars.
+Therefore, all possible trace structures must be summed over to obtain the color-ordered amplitudes.
+To establish the connection between the minimally coupled scalar and YM theory at amplitudes, the unifying relations \eqref{eq:unifyingYMSandYM} can be modified as follows: \ie \ma{T}^{X}A_{\rm YM}(g_{1},g_{2}\cdots g_{n})=A_{\rm S}(\phi_{X},g_{{1,2,\cdots,n}\backslash X}) \fe Here, $A_{\rm S}$ is the amplitude of the scalar theory with minimal coupling to gluons, and $\phi_{X}$ denotes the letters in $X\subseteq \{1,2,3,\cdots,n\}$ that correspond to scalar legs in $A_{\rm S}$, while $g_{{1,2,\cdots,n}\backslash X}$ correspond to gluon legs (here the word $X$ is only used to label which particles are scalars, and the order of the particles in $A_{\rm S}$ is the same as in $A_{\rm YM}$).
+The operator $\ma{T}^{X}$ pairs the letters in the word $X$ to obtain a product of $\ma{T}[ij]$ based on this pairing method and then sums over all pairing methods.
+For example, $\ma{T}^{1234}=\ma{T}[12]\ma{T}[34]+\ma{T}[13]\ma{T}[24]+\ma{T}[14]\ma{T}[23]$.
+The length of the word $X$ must be even since the theory cannot have an amplitude with an odd number of scalar legs.
+The connection between the minimally coupled scalar and YM theory at amplitudes is also referred to as unifying relations.